prashantStha308/prashantStha308/README.md

 ## Hi there 👋

+I'm [Prashant](https://github.com/prashantStha308/), a Web developer based in Nepal.

+I'm a visual art and design enthusiast and I craft beautiful UI and user experience.

+My main tech stack is the MERN stack with tailwindcss and framer motion as the styling and animation libraries.
+For quick designs, I use Figma as my primary software with drawing softwares like Ibis Paint X to build up raster designs.

+I've got a bunch of projects, but my favourite is my [Personal Art Portfolio](https://github.com/prashantStha308/art_portfolio)

 <!--
 **prashantStha308/prashantStha308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.